transmitly/transmitly/README.md

 ### Choosing a channel provider
 As mentioned above, we're going to dispatch our Email using an SMTP server.
 To make this happen in transmitly, you'll add the [MailKit Channel Provider library](https://github.com/transmitly/transmitly-channel-provider-mailkit) to your project.

-`Channel Providers` handle the details of how your `channel` communication will be delivered.
+`Channel Providers` manage the delivery of your `channel` communication.
 You can think of a `Channel Provider` as a service like Twilio, Infobip, Firebase or in this case, an SMTP server.

 ```shell
 dotnet add package Transmitly.ChannelProvider.MailKit